darkroomengineering/darkroom-guide/coding-standards.md

 ```

-- Working with Github template and its branches:
+- Working with Github templates and branches with specific functionality:

 ```
-1. Go to template and click use this template button.
+1. Go to the template and click 'use this template' button.
-2. Create new project and specify all branches option.
+2. Create a new project and check 'Include all branches' option.
-3. Convert the branch on the new project you want to use as main.
+3. Turn the branch on the new project you want to use into `main`.
 You can do it from Github branches or rebasing/merging.
-4. Add template as a remote --> git remote add template [repository URL]
+4. Add template as remote using `git remote add template [repository URL]`

-For pulling changes from template branch "example":
+To pull changes from template branch "example":
  - git checkout -b example
  - git pull template example
  - git switch main